BUY PREGNANCY TESTS & OVULATION TESTS

 Infections of the Vaginal Tract

 It is essential to differentiate between normal vaginal secretions from your hormone cycle and vaginal discharge from an illness.
 Vaginal mucus that is healthy will be clear or slightly yellowish.
-However, if the discharge is green or grey with an offensive odour or you experience irritation or itchiness, it might indicate infection.
+However, if the discharge is green or grey with an offensive odour or you experience irritation or itchiness, it might indicate infection .
+Visit your primary care doctor for an examination and potential therapy if the consistency of your vaginal discharge is more like cottage cheese.
+You should also do the same if it smells unpleasant, rises dramatically or abruptly, or experience itchiness or discomfort.

 Reactions That Cause Inflammation

 Sometimes the tissues of the vagina or vulva might be sensitive to cleansers, clothes, or other materials, which can create an allergic response or contact irritation in the vaginal or vulva region.
-Itching and soreness are the most common symptoms.
+Itching and soreness are the most common symptoms .
 However, an increase in discharge is also possible.
-Inflammatory diseases, such as DIV (desquamative inflammatory vaginitis) and plasma cell vulvitis (which only affects a small percentage of women), are other potential causes of profuse vaginal discharge.
+Inflammatory diseases , such as DIV ( desquamative inflammatory vaginitis ) and plasma cell vulvitis (which only affects a small percentage of women), are other potential causes of profuse vaginal discharge.

 Intercourse